Getting a Free Phone

 A refugee family typically obtains a cell phone within their first week or two in Sacramento which is used primarily by the head of household.
 Usually a friend or relative assists the family in obtaining the cell phone/SIM card.
 These initial phones/SIM cards tend to be brand name plans (T-Mobile, Sprint etc.).
 Once a family receives their Social Security cards (two to four weeks after arrival), they qualify for free phones for the other family members.

-At certain 99 cent store locations, there are pop-up booths towards the front of the store where refugees can apply for a free phone.
-They must bring their social security card, Medi-Cal card, rental agreement and passport.
+Note, at certain 99 cent store locations, there are pop-up booths towards the front of the store where refugees can apply for a free phone without a social security card.
+They must provide photo identification and their EBT card.
 They will receive a smartphone with 2GB of data.

 California Lifeline is a state program that provides discounted home phone and cell phone services to eligible households.
 Eligibility requirements include being enrolled in a support program or certain income qualifications.